Boson-peak vibrational modes in glasses feature hybridized phononic and quasilocalized excitations: Definition and calculation of quasilocalized excitations

 where $\calBold{H}\!\equiv\!\frac{\partial^2U}{\partial\xv\partial\xv}$ is the Hessian matrix of the potential energy $U(\xv)$, $\xv$ are the particles' coordinates, and $\langle ij \rangle$ label a pair of interacting particles.
 Local minima of $C(\zv)$ occur at directions $\zv\=\piv$, which were termed pseudo-harmonic modes in Ref.~\cite{pseudo_harmonic_prl}; since ${\cal C}(\zv)$ assumes local minima at $\piv$'s, the latter satisfy

 Here, we obtain solutions $\piv$ to the above equation by minimizing ${\cal C}(\zv)$ using a standard conjugate-gradient algorithm.
 An open-source package to carry out such calculations is provided in Ref.~\cite{package}.
-Example QLMs detected using this procedure are shown in Figs.~\ref{fig:fig2}c and~\ref{fig:fig4}.
+Example QLEs detected using this procedure are shown in Figs.~\ref{fig:fig2}c and~\ref{fig:fig6}.

-The initial conditions for the minimizations described above are taken to be isolated QLM-cores that are highly nonaffine, which we identify as spatial quadrupolar structures in boson-peak vibrational modes, as illustrated in Fig.~\ref{fig:fig2}.
-During the calculation, we record new QLMs if their spatial overlap with previously detected QLMs falls below 0.99.
-The detected QLMs are then used as a ``library/catalog'' in the analysis to be described next.
+The initial conditions for the minimizations described above are taken to be isolated QLE-cores that are highly nonaffine, which we identify as spatial quadrupolar structures in boson-peak vibrational modes, as illustrated in Fig.~\ref{fig:fig2}.
+During the calculation, we record new QLEs if their spatial overlap with previously detected QLEs falls below 0.99.
+The detected QLEs are then used as a ``library/catalog'' in the analysis to be described next.